-When I first began laser hair removal sessions on my sideburns in early 2018, I had no clue what I was in for.
+When I first began laser hair removal sessions on my sideburns, I had no clue what I was in for.
 All I could think about was that, in the foreseeable future, I wouldn’t ever have to sit through painful threading appointments for my sideburns again—and that was a goddamn miracle, as far as I was concerned.

 Truth be told, it was a bit of an impulse purchase.
 I bought a package of six sessions at laser and skincare center a few months prior, so I hadn’t really taken the time to research what getting laser hair removal on your face is like before I invested my money.
 I just figured, hey, I already spend money on threading my sideburns—why not spend more money on getting the hair permanently removed?

 For the record: Body hair is perfectly natural, wherever it is.
 My decision to first begin threading my sideburns and subsequently laser them off was a personal one for me, just as it would be for anyone else.
 (In my case, for instance, I primarily made this decision due to the simple fact I am too lazy to continue to get threaded every few weeks).
 Of course, I quickly found out just exactly what it’s like to get laser hair removal on your face—and there were a few unexpected things I discovered.

 In addition, board certified dermatologists Azadeh Shirazi and Shari Sperling share their expertise on everything you need to know about laser hair removal on your face.

 Meet the Expert